Death Cab for Cutie: Walla's departure and Kintsugi (2013–2016)

-Kintsugi, the name of the album, means "(Noun) To repair with gold; The art of repairing metal with gold or silver lacquer and understanding that the piece is more beautiful for having been broken."
+Kintsugi, the name of the album, refers to a Japanese repair method: "(Noun) To repair with gold; The art of repairing pottery with gold or silver lacquer and understanding that the piece is more beautiful for having been broken."

 Thank You for Today and The Blue EP (2017–2020)

 On November 17, 2017, the band announced via Instagram that they had begun work on a new studio album due in 2018.
 On May 1, 2018, the band published a teaser video indicating an August 2018 release date.
 On June 12, 2018, the band announced the title of the new album, Thank You for Today, and shared the lead single from the album, "Gold Rush".
 Following this, on July 19, 2018, "I Dreamt We Spoke Again" was released.
 "Autumn Love" was the last single to be released on August 1, 2018.

 The album was released on August 17, 2018.
 It is the band's first album without Chris Walla, and the first album to feature Depper and Rae.
 Lauren Mayberry was also featured on the album, contributing vocals on "Northern Lights".
 On August 28, 2018, the album ranked No. 1 on the Billboard Top Rock Albums and Alternative Albums charts.

 On July 29, 2019, the band announced a new EP, The Blue EP, would be released on September 6, 2019.
 On the same day, they also released the first single from the EP, "Kids in 99", whose lyrics are loosely based on the Olympic pipeline explosion.
 On 16 August 2019, the EP's second single, "To The Ground" was released.

 On December 2, 2020, the band announced that a Bandcamp exclusive EP titled "The Georgia E.P." would be released for 24 hours only on December 4.
 The album is a collection of covers by artists from Georgia.
 The proceeds will go to Stacey Abrams organization Fair Fight Action in honor of Georgia voting for Joe Biden in the 2020 U.S. Presidential Election, as well as the 2020–21 United States Senate election in Georgia and the 2020–21 United States Senate special election in Georgia.